 A personal shopper carries out essential tasks like shopping, styling and organising a wardrobe for a client.
 Billionaires, leaders in the corporate world and politicians have been using the services of personal shoppers for years.
-That’s how we have famous personal shoppers and stylists like Betty Halbreich.
+That is how we have famous personal shoppers and stylists like Betty Halbreich.

-Here in Kenya, the demand for a personal stylist is growing with the increase in professionals with such fashion knowledge, a variety of fashion boutiques, the ease of importing designer wear.
-In addition, there are more affluent people to dress, many international events happening in the country and a burgeoning local fashion industry.
+Here in Kenya, the demand for a personal stylist is growing with the increase in professionals with such fashion knowledge, a vast range of fashion boutiques, and the ease of importing designer wear.
+On top of that, there are more affluent people to dress, many international events happening in the country and a fashion industry that is growing fast.

 - Suggests where to shop

 - Helps a client choose the right outfits to wear every day or to wear to a function